 This popular canyon and the KVR Trestles are amazing to visit year-round.
-While the entire track reaches from Kelowna all the way to Penticton, the most scenic walk along the stroller-friendly route (Myra to Ruth Station) is 12 km, each way.
+While you could easily go from Kelowna all the way to Penticton (80 km one way), the most scenic walk along the stroller-friendly route (Myra to Ruth Station) is 12 km one way.
 This area is the most picturesque because it includes the highest number of trestles and signage.
 Walking it is nice but bicycling it is faster and it's an easy peddle the entire way!
-Bike rentals are available at the Myra Station entrance and will provide a 1.5 - 2 hour trek.
-Walking, prepare for a much longer leisurely stroll of upwards of 4-5 hours.
+Bike rentals are available at the Myra Station entrance (Myra Canyon Bicycle Rental & Tours) and will provide a 1.5 - 2 hour trek.
+If walking, prepare for a much longer leisurely stroll of upwards of 4-5 hours.

 Bear Creek (Difficulty: 3/10)

 When talking to locals, virtually everyone has been to Bear Creek Provincial Park and Knox Mountain Regional Park.
 At this time of year, the waterfall at Bear Creek is bursting through the canyon, providing a phenomenal family photo taking opportunity.
 The hike has a couple set of stairs as well as spots with a bit of grade, so it's not ideal for strollers.
 After your hike, take the kids over to the beach at Bear Creek Park for a swim.
 Plan for a 60 minute round-trip hike.

 Paul's Tomb on Knox Mountain (Difficulty: 2/10)